MaxBWiseman/MaxBWiseman/README.md

 ## About Me✨

 A driven and curious individual with a passion for understanding the intricacies of both hardware and software.
 Growing up in the countryside of Devon, England, I developed a keen interest in technology and its applications.
 I am sociable by nature and thrive in collaborative team settings, believing that greater achievements are made together.
-In addition to my technical expertise, I enjoy staying active by going to the gym, which helps me stay focused and energized.
+In addition to my technical ability, I enjoy staying active by going to the gym, which helps me stay focused and energized.
+This aligns perfectly with my work ethic.
 My goal is to combine my technical skills and pragmatic mindset to pursue a fulfilling career in the tech industry.

-Proficient Languages/Frameworks – HTML, CSS, JavaScript/jQuery, Python, SQL,  Django,  React
+- Proficient Languages/Frameworks: HTML5, CSS3, JavaScript/jQuery, Python, Django, React, Flask, MATLAB-Simulink, Bootstrap, Materialize

+- Databases: MongoDB, MySQL, PostgreSQL, SQL, Psycopg2, SQLAlchemy

-Proficient Libraries for Python/Data Science – Scikit-Learn, TensorFlow, Feature-Engine, Pandas, NumPy,  SciPy,  Matplotlib.Pyplot,  Seaborn,  Plotly,  Pingouin,  Streamlit
+- Proficient Libraries for Python/Data Science: Scikit-Learn, TensorFlow, TensorFlow-Keras, Feature-Engine, Pandas, NumPy, SciPy, Matplotlib.pyplot, Seaborn, Plotly, Pingouin, Streamlit

+- Testing: Jest, UnitTest

+- Version Control: Git, GitHub, Heroku

+- Additional Skills: Agile, Design Thinking, UX Design

+#### Education

+- March 2025: Level 8 SCQF Diploma in Full-Stack Software Development, specializing in Predictive Analytics at Code Institute.
+Credit Rated by the University of the West of Scotland.
+Graded as Merit
+- 2016 – 2018: Southwest Metal Finishing Apprenticeship
+- 2011 – 2016: Exmouth Community College, Devon

+- GCSEs (Grades C): Maths, English Literature, English Language, Combined Science, Systems and Control

 Total coding time since August 16, 2024 - [![wakatime](https://wakatime.com/badge/user/d85da0fd-b442-4c33-98af-3ef622520fc1.svg)](https://wakatime.com/@d85da0fd-b442-4c33-98af-3ef622520fc1)